User experience (UX) researcher

-If you’re an adult with few or no qualifications, you could get into higher education through the Scottish Widening Access Programme (SWAP).
+If you’re an adult with few or no qualifications, you could get into higher education through the Scottish Wider Access Programme (SWAP).
 The programme supports adult learners who would like to do a degree.

 Many universities also provide access programmes to help you get the degree entry qualifications you need.

 Search for college or university courses on My World of Work.